Sudhir Chakraborty

 Sudhir Chakravarti (19 September 1934 – 15 December 2020) was a Bengali educationist and essayist.
 He made a vast contribution in Bengal's folk culture development and research.
-Chakravarti had completely changed the style of colonial prose with his new narrative style.
-He successfully had replaced the prevailing idea of essay-based writing being something of heavy scholarly matter with his graceful and humorous prose language.

 Early life and career

 Sudhir Chakravarti or Sudhir Prasad Chakravarti was born on 19 September 1934 at Shibpur.
 His father's name was Ramaprasad Chakravarti and his mother Beenapani Chakravarti.
 He was the youngest of the nine sons of Ramaprasad.
 Due to the fear of the Japanese bombardings in Kolkata, Chakravarti's father had shifted to Dignagar, Nadia, (where they had ancestral lands as Zamindars) from Shibpur, Howrah in his childhood.
 After that his family came to Krishnanagar, Nadia.
 Chakravarti completed his studies in Calcutta University.
 Chakravarti is known for his research works on Folk religion, Lalan Fakir and Cultural Anthropology in Bengal.
 He spent 30 years researching the folk culture by traveling to different villages all over the West Bengal.
-He was a professor of Bengali literature since 1958 to 1994, but even after retirement kept on teaching until 2011.
+He was a professor of Bengali literature from 1958 to 1994, but even after retirement kept on teaching until 2011.
 Chakravarti worked in Krishnagar Government College, guest lecturer of Jadavpur University and was also associated with the Institute of Development Studies, Kolkata.
 He wrote and edited more than 85 books on various subjects like music, art, folk-religion, cultural anthropology.
 He was the editor of Bengali literary Magazine Dhrubapada.
 He died on 15 December 2020 in Kolkata.

 Literary career

 From Rabindranath to Lalan Fakir, from Baul culture to clay modellers, modelling and painters and painting of rural Bengal, everything had become the subject of his interest and research.
-Besides research and writing, he has also being a prolific editor, his 'Dhruvapada' journal, which had 12 issues had created a sensation in the Bengali literary society.
+Besides research and writing, he also edited 'Dhruvapada' journal.

 His contribution to the study of Bengali folk culture is immense.
 His pen had authored immense detailed work on the sub-religions and cult of Kartabhaja, Balahari, Sahebdhani, their belief community and their songs, which were never paid much attention to by the intellectuals.
-It is to be noted that after William Hunter and Akshoy Kumar Dutta in the 18th century, few have paid attention to work on these sects.
+After William Hunter and Akshay Kumar Datta in the 18th century, few have paid attention to work on these sects.
 His book 'Bratya Lokayat Lalon' is considered as a milestone in the practice of Lalan Fakir.